awsdocs/aws-greengrass-developer-guide/doc_source/run-gg-in-docker-container.md

    Locate the downloaded `hash-setup.tar.gz` file on your computer and then decompress the file into `C:\Users\%USERNAME%\Downloads\`\.

-1. Review the documentation about [Server Authentication in AWS IoT Core](https://docs.aws.amazon.com/iot/latest/developerguide/managing-device-certs.html#server-authentication) and choose the appropriate root CA certificate\.
+1. Review [Server Authentication](https://docs.aws.amazon.com/iot/latest/developerguide/server-authentication.html) in the *AWS IoT Developer Guide* and choose the appropriate root CA certificate\.
 We recommend that you use Amazon Trust Services \(ATS\) endpoints and ATS root CA certificates\.

    Run the following commands to download the root CA certificate to the directory where you decompressed the certificates and configuration file\.
 Certificates enable your device to connect to AWS IoT over TLS\.
 **Important**